ThatDeveloperDad/TDMF_admin/docs/ComponentDetails/AccountManager.md

  * public (CustomerProfile?, Exception?)
 StoreCustomerProfile(CustomerProfile profile)
    * Overwrites the values of any mutable properties on the CustomerProfile object in the various Resources.
    * Returns wither the post-updated Profile or an Exception.
  * public (CustomerSubscription?, Exception?)
-ManageCustomerSubscription(ActionKind managementAction, SubscriptionData data)
+ManageCustomerSubscription(ActionKind managementAction, ActionData data)
    * validates the inbound data to ensure that its correct for the identified managementAction.
    * Forwards that data to the matching Strategy implementation.
+   * Returns either the Updated CustomerSobscription State, or an Exception.

-### public enum ActionKind
+#### public enum ActionKind
 *Note:  This concept is subject to change.
 I'm not sure I like it.*
  * Identifies the different Actions that can be performed against the incoming SubscriptionData
  * Current ActionKinds include: